mehulagg/gitlab_test/doc/administration/read_only.md

 # GitLab read-only

+NOTE: **Note:**
+This document is for temporary solutions only.
+[This epic](https://gitlab.com/groups/gitlab-org/-/epics/2149) will eventually make this document obsolete.

 In some cases you might want to place GitLab under a read-only state.
 The configuration for doing so depends on your desired outcome.